Two Phase Commit Protocol in Rust and Go

 }

-If you want to check out the code, it’s all on GitHub.
-Fair warning: the README is in Norwegian because we wrote it for a class project.
+The code is on GitHub if you want to check it out.
+The README is in Norwegian though, since we wrote it for a class project.